makeswift/makeswift/examples/bigcommerce/README.md

 If you started out with the CLI you can update the generated `.env.local` with any new values from your BigCommerce store.

-For the example store this `.env.local` looks like:
+The example store `.env.local` looks like:

 ```
 MAKESWIFT_SITE_API_KEY=XXX-XXX-XXX